Wales national cricket team: History

 A Wales national team existed in the 1920s and 1930s playing against touring sides such as the West Indies, South Africa and New Zealand and secured a win against the West Indies in 1928.
 The team was assembled to play first-class matches, and was mainly supported by the Welsh Cricket Union and Gwilym Rowland, a Denbighshire-based businessman.
 There were plans for Home Internationals with Ireland and Scotland teams but plans for an annual series were not advanced.
 From 1923 to 1930 Wales played 16 first-class matches.

 The Welsh Cricket Association was formed in 1969 and for the next three decades they played against other ICC teams.
 Wales competed in the 1979 ICC Trophy as a non-ICC team, playing by invitation after the late withdrawal of Gibraltar.
 Wales won two of four matches, against the Netherlands and Israel, and narrowly missing out on a place in the semi-finals to the United States.
 Among the Welsh wins was a match narrowly won against the Netherlands which was effected by rain.
 Welsh players that played in the tournament included William Douglas Slade.
 Between 1993 and 2001, a Welsh team played in the British Isles Championship, alongside Ireland, Scotland and an English XI team.

 Between 2002 and 2004, a Wales cricket team was assembled by Glamorgan County Cricket Club, competing against England three times in One-Day Internationals in Cardiff, winning one of the matches.

-Historically, the England team represented Great Britain, until Scotland became an independent ICC member in 1994.
+Historically, the England team represented the British Isles, until Scotland became an independent ICC member in 1994.
 With former Welsh cricketer Robert Croft, previously representing Glamorgan and England, viewing the modern England team as comparable to the British & Irish Lions.
 Whereas Welsh Labour AM Mike Hedges stated that the Ireland and Scotland teams are actually "feeder teams" for the England team.
 However the use of the term "England", omitting Wales, has been criticised, and Scottish cricket executives are optimistic of their team's development.

 Current status

 The "Wales seniors friendly team" is the only senior men's Wales team listed by Cricket Wales.
 There are also Wales teams in ages up to U18.

-The Wales National County Cricket Club competes in the National Counties of English and Welsh cricket competitions.
+The Wales National County Cricket Club competes in the National Counties of English and Welsh cricket competitions, representing all of Wales outside of Glamorgan, which is represented by Glamorgan County Cricket Club in first-class competitions.

 The women's team played in the Women's European Cricket Championship in 2005, which Wales hosted, but have since adopted the same system as the men's team, with female players from Wales to represent the England women's cricket team.

 Wales is currently represented by the England and Wales Cricket Board, internationally competing as the England cricket team.
 With Welsh players such as Simon Jones and Geraint Jones competing for the England team, such as during their 2005 Ashes series win.